-This article first appeared in the Christian Research Journal, volume 23, number 3 (2001).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal, volume 23, number 03 (2001).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, click here.

 The atmosphere was electric.
 The president of the United States was about to address a gathering of radio talk show hosts in the White House.
 As the president entered the hall, they all stood and applauded.
 All, that is, except one — a woman with strikingly blond hair, wearing a bright green suit.
 At first, her presence rattled the president.
 He lost his train of thought several times before he finally spoke directly to the sitting talk show host.